phphd/exceptional-matcher/README.md

 [1] PhPhD\ExceptionalValidation\Mapper\ExceptionMapper<non-empty-list<PhPhD\ExceptionalValidation\Rule\Exception\CapturedException<Throwable>>>
 ```

-All these mappers allow you to map Exception to any available format.
+All these mappers allow you to map Exception to any available format, specified as a generic parameter.
 It could be `ConstraintViolationList`, or `CapturedException` list, or anything else.

-Thus, you can use these services in your own code:
+Therefore, you can inject these services in your own code:

 ```php
 use PhPhD\ExceptionalValidation\Mapper\ExceptionMapper;